The Best All-Natural & Organic Lip Balms For Dry Lips

 The skin on your lips is structurally different than the skin on the rest of your body.
 The topmost protective layer, called the stratum corneum, is much thinner on the lips.
 The lips also have little to no oil-producing glands, and are prone to dryness and cracking.
 That’s why lips can use a boost from a moisturizing, nourishing balm to protect from chapping and peeling.

 Instead of grabbing a lip balm made with conventional ingredients that can leave your lips drier, irritate the thin skin around your lips and potentially affect your hormones and cause other health issues, reach for all-natural or organic lip balm that doesn’t contain harmful or toxic ingredients and is full of fatty acids to hydrate, soothe and nourish your lips.
+If you’re heading outside, make sure to protect your lips with non-toxic mineral lip balm.

 Reasons For Dry Lips